goloshubov/precheck/README.md

 do_ping=False
 ```

-Define 'source' and 'target' groups, and all needed variable ([all:vars] section) in the inventory file and run the play:
+Define 'source' and 'target' groups, and all needed variables ([all:vars] section) in the inventory file and run the play:
 ```bash
 $ ansible-playbook -i ./hosts portchecker.yaml -v
 ```